Building-acoustics-TU-Eindhoven/Diffusion/README.md

 3. Open the Main files through the preferred IDE and test the software

 ### Repository structure
-The numerical solver of the Diffusion Equation is based on the finite differences method by Du Fort&Frankel (Navarro et al., 2012).
+The solution of the Diffusion Equation is currently investigated with two different numerical methods: the Finite Different Method (FDM) by Du Fort&Frankel (Navarro et al., 2012) and the Finite VOlume Method (FVM) (Munoz, 2019).
+The FDM can be used for cuboid shapes while the FVM can be used for any shape/geometry.
-It can be used for cuboid shapes.
-The code is developed for a 1D, 2D and 3D spaces, respectively reflected in the following Python files DiffEq1D.py, DiffEq2D.py, DiffEq3D.py.
+The FDM script is developed for a 1D, 2D and 3D spaces, respectively reflected in the following Python files DiffEq1D.py, DiffEq2D.py, DiffEq3D.py.
+The FVM script is developed for 3D spaces in the Python file FVM.py.

-DiffEq3D.py is the main software and it works with the following associated functions:
+For both the numerical methods, the main software works with the following associated functions:
 + FunctionRT.py calculates the reverberation time of the room in question
 + FunctionEDT.py calculates the early decay time of the room in question
 + FunctionClarity.py calculates the clarity $C_{80}$ of the room in question based on Barron's revised theory formula.